pagkly/Zed/Investopedia3/Holdover Tenant.md

 ## Holdover Tenant Rights

-Holdover tenants have a [tenancy at sufferance](https://www.investopedia.com/terms/t/tenancy-at-sufferance.asp).
-The term “sufferance” means the absence of objection without genuine approval, and a tenancy at sufferance is the opposite of a [tenancy-at-will](https://www.investopedia.com/terms/t/tenancy-at-will.asp), where a tenant occupies the property with the consent of the owner but generally without a written contract or lease.
+Holdover tenants have a [[tenancy at sufferance]](https://www.investopedia.com/terms/t/tenancy-at-sufferance.asp).
+The term “sufferance” means the absence of objection without genuine approval, and a tenancy at sufferance is the opposite of a [[tenancy-at-will]](https://www.investopedia.com/terms/t/tenancy-at-will.asp), where a tenant occupies the property with the consent of the owner but generally without a written contract or lease.
 Tenancy at sufferance, on the other hand, refers to holdover tenants of an expired lease who no longer have the landlord’s permission to remain in the property but have not yet been evicted.1

 When a landlord wishes to evict you as a holdover tenant, they generally must serve you with a notice of termination, though, as noted above, this is regulated by the state and so can vary from state to state.
 The notice precipitates the holdover proceeding.
 In New York State, a notice of termination must be served in the following circumstances:2